 Ending a Periodic Lease in Colorado

-In Colorado, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease (C.R.S.
-13-40-107-4).
-All of the remaining lease terms require written notice based on their length:
+In Colorado, a tenant is not required to provide notice for fixed end date leases, the lease simply expires on the last day of the lease.
+However, if a tenant wishes to terminate a periodic lease, they must give the following amounts of notice (C.R.S.
+13-40-107-4):

 Conditions for Legally Breaking a Lease in Colorado

-There are a handful of scenarios where a tenant can legally break a lease in Colorado without penalty.
+There are several scenarios where a tenant can legally break a lease in Colorado without penalty.
 We’ll go through each of them below.